mindplay-dk/TemplateStubs/README.md

      * "basic-page" template
      *
      * @property string $title Title
      * @property string $headline Use this instead of the Title if a longer headline is needed than what you want to appear in navigation.
-Some changes here
      * @property string $summary Summary
      * @property string $body Body Content
      * @property string $sidebar Sidebar